mcharafeddinedev/GameDev-Portfolio/README.md

 - Modular design where each script does one thing

 **Development:**
-- Built in 52 hours for TX Game Jam 2024 (theme: "Out of Time")
+- Built in ~52 hours for TX Game Jam 2024 (theme: "Out of Time")
-- Spent a few days after the jam adding a few features, cleaning up and documenting everything
+- Spent several days after the jam adding more features, cleaning up and documenting everything
-- Made tutorial guides for all the systems
+- Made tutorial guides for all the game & mechanics systems

 ### Ginger Shroom Journey (Published on Steam)
 A 2D platformer with movement mechanics, enemy AI, and level elements.
-The game shows my work on game systems and code architecture.
+The game shows my work on game systems, code architecture, and more.

 **What I Built:**
 - 2D physics-based movement system
 - Enemy AI that patrols and detects obstacles
 - Game state management system
-- Steam SDK integration for achievements and cloud saves
+- Started learning about Steam SDK integration for achievements and cloud saves
 - Performance optimization to maintain 60fps

 ### Additional Projects